AvicennaJr/microservice-practice/user/README.md

         - `ALGORITHM`: Algorithm used to sign the JWT token.
 The default is `HS256`.
         - `TOKEN_EXPIRY`: Number of minutes a token will be valid.
 The default is 60 minutes.
     - Docker variables:
+        - `APPLICATION_PORT`: Port where the host machine will run the application.
-        - `HOST_DATABASE_PORT`: Port where the host machine will connect to the database image.
+        - `DATABASE_DEVELOPMENT_PORT`: Port where the host machine will connect to the database container.
-        - `HOST_APPLICATION_PORT`: Port where the host machine will run the application.
+        - `DATABASE_TESTING_PORT`: Port where host machine will connect to the test database container.
     - RabbitMQ variables:
         - `RABBITMQ_URL`: The RabbitMQ url connect to in the format:
         ```